Sas-youcode-2024/khawla/challenges/README.md

 24. **Reversed Integer**
     - Displays an entered integer in reverse order.

-24. **Least Frequent Integer**
+25. **Least Frequent Integer**
-    - displays the integer with the lowest frequency among 'n' entered integers.
+    - displays the integer with the lowest frequency among `n` entered integers.
 If there are ties, choose the smallest integer.

+26. **Reverse Substring**
+    - reverses the characters in a string between two given positions, `n1` and `n2`.